MeeturiAjay/Chatbot_with_conversational_history/README.md

 3. Enter a chat title to save and organize conversations.
 4. Type your queries in the text input box and get AI-generated responses.
 5. Access previous chats from the sidebar anytime.

 ---

-## 📌 Future Enhancements

-- 🔹 **Improve AI Model**: Integrate GPT-4 or fine-tune responses.
-- 🔹 **Dark Mode**: Add theme switch for better accessibility.
-- 🔹 **Export Chat History**: Save conversations as a text or PDF file.
-- 🔹 **Better Styling**: Enhance UI with more animations and layouts.

----

-## 🤝 Contributing

-We welcome contributions!
-Follow these steps to contribute:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature-name`
-3. Commit your changes: `git commit -m 'Added new feature'`
-4. Push to the branch: `git push origin feature-name`
-5. Create a Pull Request.

----

-## 📝 License

-This project is **open-source** and available under the MIT License.

----